Generic Name: methyltestosterone (METH-il-tes-TOS-ter-one)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Abnormal hair growth; abnormal skin sensations; acne; anxiety; baldness; breast growth; changes in sexual desire; general body discomfort; headache; mood changes.
+Abnormal hair growth; abnormal skin sensations; anxiety; baldness; breast growth; changes in sexual desire; general body discomfort; headache; mood changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Testred:

 Store Testred at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Testred out of the reach of children and away from pets.